ntlinh16/cloudal/examples/experiment/elmerfs_g5k/README.md

 ## Introduction

-The steps of this experiment follows the general flowchart of cloudal [here](https://github.com/ntlinh16/cloudal#an-experiment-workflow-with-cloudal).
+The steps of this experiment follows the general experiment flowchart of cloudal [here](https://github.com/ntlinh16/cloudal/blob/master/docs/technical_detail.md#an-experiment-workflow-with-cloudal).

 The `create_combs_queue()` function is not called because the parameters are not designed yet.